-With great fanfare, Brompton announced the most significant updates to their folding bike in years and indeed, there’s some great changes.
+With great fanfare, Brompton announced the most significant updates to their folding bike in years, and indeed, there are some great changes.
 Santa supplied one for me* on Christmas Eve and as it’s been my main ride ever since I thought I’d let you in on my experiences.

 With the wider grips (which now have a ‘lock-on’ style grip which makes it much easier to remove and replace, should the need arise), there’s also been a redesign of the 2017 shifters.
 Instead of the older shifters above the bar, there’s a new shifter integrated onto the brake lever.
 These are a ‘return to centre’ design and feel much more solid to operate, with no rattles etc. Being return to centre, you can’t just determine your gear by feel, so there’s a window to display your gear (1, 2 and 3 for the right/hub lever, and +,- for the left derailleur lever).

 Initially, the levers felt great to touch, but the transition took a few weeks.
 I hadn’t realised just how ‘automatic’ my shifting had become and I found myself frequently reaching above the bar with my finger, instead of below the bar with my thumb.
 Also, the subconscious is an amazing thing, and it’s interesting to see how your brain works.
 The fact that with the older levers you could determine your gear by touch seemed to mean that that’s how I subconsciously determined what gear I was in.
 Again, it was only a few days before my brain did a slight reprogram so I found myself only rarely relying on the windows – instead now I just know what gear I’m in.
 I also seem to be enjoying the slightly larger grip real estate.